RobTillaart/CHT832X/README.md

 The API of the library is based upon https://github.com/RobTillaart/CHT8310 The sensors use a different protocol to communicate.

-The library is not tested with hardware yet.
+The library is tested to work with hardware, see issue 3.

 Feedback as always is welcome, please share your experiences.